 III.A.
 If a competitor, upon being called to the center of the ring to compete, is found in violation of Articles I and/or II (Protective Equipment and Personal Requirements), that competitor will receive one minute to come into compliance.
 If within that one minute the competitor returns to the center ready to compete, he/she will receive a kyong-go and the match will begin.
-If he/she does not return to the center ready to compete at the end of one minute an additional one minute period then the competitor will receive a gam-jeom and the match will begin.
+If he/she does not return to the center ready to compete at the end of one minute an additional one minute count down will begin.
+If that competitor returns to the center within the second one minute period then the competitor will receive a gam-jeom and the match will begin.
 If the competitor does not return within the total two-minute grace period, that competitor may be disqualified.